grinnellm/SpawnIndex/README.md

 ## Description

-The SpawnIndex package provides data, parameter values, and methods to calculate the spawn index for Pacific Herring (*Clupea pallasii*) in British Columbia (BC), Canada.
-Essentially, spawn index calculations convert spawn survey observations (e.g., spatial extent, number of egg layers, substrate type) to the Pacific Herring spawn index in BC.
-There are three types of spawn survey observations: surface spawn observations, Macrocystis spawn observations, and understory spawn observations.
+The SpawnIndex package provides data, parameters, and methods to calculate the spawn index for Pacific Herring (*Clupea pallasii*) in British Columbia, Canada.
+Essentially, spawn index calculations convert spawn survey observations (e.g., spatial extent, number of egg layers, substrate type) to the Pacific Herring spawn index.
+There are three types of spawn survey observations: surface observations, Macrocystis observations, and understory observations.
 In addition, we include methods to convert eggs to biomass, and estimate spawning biomass in spawn-on-kelp operations.
 Note that the ‘spawn index’ is a relative index of spawning biomass.

 ## Installation